The following questions and answers may assist you in understanding the role and purpose of FACT-Alberta and regulation.

 A credential is evidence of a qualification, competence or authority issued to an individual by a third party who is assumed by practice, by assumed competence or by law to have authority to do so.
 This is usually in the form of an educational achievement (degree, diploma) or a professional designation or license.

-Under the Agreement on Internal Trade (AIT), registration requirements for a College must be competency based.
+Under the Canadian Free Trade Agreement (CFTA), registration requirements for a College must be competency based.
 FACT-Alberta has adopted a set of entry-to-practice competencies for Counselling Therapists which was initially developed and validated in BC.

-The labour mobility provisions of the Agreement on Internal Trade protect a worker’s right to move from province to province and transfer their regulated status without having to upgrade education or qualifications.
-In general, the AIT requires a competency-based regulatory approach in order to assess workers across various provinces who have a variety of trainings within a particular profession.
+The labour mobility provisions of the CFTA protect a worker’s right to move from province to province and transfer their regulated status without having to upgrade education or qualifications.
+In general, the CFTA requires a competency-based regulatory approach in order to assess workers across various provinces who have a variety of trainings within a particular profession.

 What is a College?